cc-Mehdi/SSMS-Guide/README.md

 **Restore:**

+Connect to Database: Open SSMS and connect to the SQL Server instance where you want to restore the database.

+Object Explorer: In the Object Explorer, expand the "Databases" node to view the list of databases.

+Right-Click Databases: Right-click on the "Databases" node, and then select "Restore Database..." from the context menu.

+General: In the "Restore Database" window, choose the "From device" option under the "Source for restore" section.

+Browse for Backup File: Click the "..." button to browse for the backup file you want to restore.

+Restore Options: Select the backup set you want to restore, and choose the appropriate restore options (overwrite, leave the database in a restoring state, etc.).

+Files: In the "Files" section, you can specify the destination for the data and log files.

+Options: Configure additional restore options such as recovery state, relocation of files, and more.

+Restore: Click the "OK" button to start the restore process.
+A progress window will show the restore status.

 ## Security Management

 Security management in SSMS involves tasks such as setting up user accounts, permissions, and managing access to databases.
 Here are some steps you might take: